The Ancient Greeks told the story of a man who had lost the ability to laugh.

 How many misconceptions have we—have I—cultivated in the seedbed of the heart?
 How many times have I misconstrued His Word, His work or character?
 Make no mistake—the fault is on the human side, with the pride that isn’t satisfied with mystery (Deuteronomy 29:29; Isaiah 40:13; Romans 11:33; 1 Corinthians 2:16; Job 15:8).
 The trouble with us is that we keep trying to fashion Him in our image, according to our likeness.

 But “God is spirit, and those who worship Him must worship in spirit and truth” (John 4:24).
 We must worship Him as He is and not as we imagine Him to be.
-Immediately illusion has been lifted from our eyes, Jesus comes with His Word to reorient us to the truth (Luke 24:27).
+Immediately illusion has been lifted from our eyes, Christ comes with His Word to reorient us to the truth (Luke 24:27).
 He brings the words that heal, “Take heart; it is I. Do not be afraid.”
 (Matthew 14:27)

 Source for story of Parmeniscus: Attalus: Sources for Greek and Roman History, s.v.
 Athenaeus: The Deipnosophists